 And an added obvious plus, the juice brings a brighter flavor to this sweet creamy treat.
 Also, the citrus bite tones down the overwhelming sweetness caused by the sugar.

-The powdered sugar in my recipes is organic, yes, and vegan which means no bone-char, but still it is sugar so I decided to try replacing it with plant-based maple syrup.
+The powdered sugar in my recipes is organic, yes, and vegan which means no bone-char, but still it is sugar so I decided to try a version with plant-based maple syrup.

 It worked, sort of.
 The resulting recipe produces a more tan marzipan, not the white that you see in my pictures.
 But it does have the added nutrition of maple syrup, so if the color doesn't matter to you, go for it!
 I give you both options in the recipe below.